Tee-35/BrewPoint-Cafe/README.md

 •	Average monthly revenue: **£300–£400**; cost-to-sales ratio: **25.2%**.
 •	Recipe change (remove whipped cream) reduces cost ratio to **21.9%**, saving **~£150 annually.**
 •	Sales peak in winter, but overstocking leads to low turnover (6% daily sales).
-**•	Recommendations:**
-1. Recipe adjustment (reduce cost per unit).
-2. Position as **seasonal product** to align with winter demand.
-3. Improve stock management (target 12–15% daily sales).

-**Conclusion**
-The business shows strong profitability, but seasonal swings and product inefficiencies present risks.
-Through refined forecasting, tighter cost control, and product adjustments.
-The company can improve margins and ensure growth is both consistent and sustainable.
+## Recommendations:

+Based on the analysis, the following strategic actions are recommended to strengthen the business’ profit margins and reduce performance volatility:
+1. **Adjust product recipe to reduce cost per unit** — Revise ingredients or portion sizes where feasible to lower production cost without compromising quality or customer satisfaction.
+2. **Position the product as seasonal** — Emphasise its appeal during high‑demand winter months through targeted marketing and limited‑time offerings, ensuring inventory and staffing are aligned with seasonal demand.
+3. **Enhance stock management practices** — Monitor stock levels more closely so that inventory targets remain within 12‑15% of daily sales, reducing waste and holding costs.
+Together, these measures will help mitigate risks stemming from seasonal swings and product inefficiencies.
+More refined forecasting, tighter cost control, and product optimisation will support more consistent, sustainable growth and improve overall margins.